-Target groups of this action are passengers, public and private transport companies and NGOs studies or smaller investments for improving passenger services).
+Target groups of this action are passengers, public and private transport companies and NGOs

 Potential beneficiaries of the action are national, county and regional level bodies and their organisations having responsibilities related to the development of cross-border transport (e.g. police, customs administration, etc.)